vcostin/pic-gallery/docs/hooks-refactoring-todo.md

   - Remove the duplicate implementation in `hooks/useGallery.ts` or `hooks.ts`
   - Update imports to point to the consolidated implementation

+- [x] Add API call to persist image removal in `removeImage` of `useEnhancedGalleryImages`
+  - Implemented image removal in the GalleryService
+  - Fixed issue with removed images reappearing after saving

-- [ ] Add API call to update image order in the database in `handleDragEnd` of `useEnhancedGalleryImages`
+- [x] Add API call to update image order in the database in `handleDragEnd` of `useEnhancedGalleryImages`
-  - Need to implement order updating in the GalleryService
+  - Implemented `updateImageOrder` method in the GalleryService
+  - Enhanced `handleDragEnd` in `useEnhancedGalleryImages` to persist order changes
+  - Added loading state, error handling, and toast notifications for reordering operations

 - [ ] Update any form submissions to use schema validation (either with `useApi` or a form library)